Lake Tyers

 The Lake Tyers estuary extends from the sand barrier on the Ninety Mile Beach to Nowa Nowa.
 The entrance is subject to strong currents and wave action, and sand supply along the beach has frequently closed the entrance.
+For further information estuary click here to read the Lake Tyers Estuary Fact Sheet.

 The area of land subject to inundation when the estuary closes is small.
-The estuary has a comparatively small catchment and high volumes of water are needed for an opening (artificial and natural) to be successful.
+The estuary has a comparatively small catchment, and high volumes of water are needed for an opening (artificial and natural) to be successful.

 Rain and flow into the catchment are required to mix the oxygen throughout the water column and lessen the degree of stratification of salt and fresh water through the lake.